gggliuye/gggliuye.github.io/WorkDeepMirror/index.md

 ### Platform

 Deep Mirror has a better platform for engineer.
 As the leaders of this company bring top-notch knowledges and manager skills from various huge internet companys.

-We use [Atlassian](https://www.atlassian.com/) tools for manager our groups, [Bazel](https://bazel.build/) for build our projects (I think the main pros of bazel is that we only needs to build the necessary package to test our algorithm, which allow more efficient development while working as a group).
+### Mine work

+I focus more on the mapping process, mainly based on visual, imu, and lidar devices.